eludi/arcajs/doc/API.md

 - {number} - color value in appropriate byte order for color arrays

+### function app.log

+writes an info message to application log

+#### Parameters:

+- {any} value - one or more values to write

+### function app.warn

+writes a warning message to application log

+#### Parameters:

+- {any} value - one or more values to write

+### function app.error

+writes an error message to application log

+#### Parameters:

+- {any} value - one or more values to write

 ### Properties:

-- {array} app.args - script-relevant command line arguments, to be passed after a -- as separator
+- {array} app.args - script-relevant command line arguments (or URL parameters), to be passed after a -- as separator as key value pairs, keys start with a -- or -
 - {string} app.version - arcajs version
 - {string} app.platform - arcajs platform, either 'browser' or 'standalone'
 - {string} app.arch - operating system name and architecture, for example Linux_x86_64
+- {int} app.numControllers - number of currently connected game controllers
 - {number} app.width - window width in logical pixels
 - {number} app.height - window height in logical pixels
 - {number} app.pixelRatio - ratio physical to logical pixels